dentarg/auth0-blog/_posts/azure-storage.markdown

 ## Aside: Securing XYZ Applications with Auth0

+This section will be filled with more information.

 ## Some conclusions about Azure Storage

 As we can see, Azure Storage offer us multiples ways to store information on the cloud, now we are going to answer some questions in order to clarify the opportunities for our projects and necessities: